-Reviews are a great opportunity to promote your business and to increase the number of links to your site — free.
-Finding others to sing your praises may require some time and research, but a good review can be invaluable for your business reputation.
+Reviews are a great opportunity to promote your business and to increase the number of links to your site — for free!
+Finding others to sing your praises may require some time and research, but a good review can be invaluable for your business reputation

-- Make it as easy as possible for customers to communicate with you and review you – Is your Yelp information correct.
-Do you have a presence on Twitter, Facebook, Foursquare?
+Is your Yelp information correct.
+Do you have a presence on Twitter, Facebook, and Foursquare?
 Is your Google Place Page, Yahoo Local listings claimed?
-Do you send follow up email with a link to your review pages?
+Do you send follow-up emails with a link to your review pages?
 Let customers know that you value their opinion and that you welcome feedback so you can improve your business.
-Do you make it convenient via your marketing materials and websites to find your business links to LinkedIn, Twitter, etc.?
+Do you make it convenient via your marketing materials and website to find your business links to LinkedIn, Twitter, etc.?

-- Take all reviews seriously (and some with a grain of salt) – Some customers don’t provide feedback because they assume it just gets ignored.
+Some customers don’t provide feedback because they assume it just gets ignored.
 Customers who do give feedback need to know you are listening.
 That is exactly why you need to show you take the reviews seriously.
 Responding respectfully and thoughtfully to negative reviews shows that your business cares and is not afraid to engage criticism.
 Taking the time to communicate and respond to the issues shows customers that you value their opinion.
 This resource is powerful and indelible.
-The digital world is like the “real” world.
-There is a chance you will never satisfy everybody.
+The digital world is like the real world, there is a chance you will never satisfy everybody.
 Some people only thrive on the negative; you need to get a quick sense of who they are and politely let them be.

 Don’t get too upset.
 You don’t want to argue with the reviewer.
 Don’t look defensive and unprofessional.
 Apologize for the negative experience and find out if there’s anything you can do to fix their opinion.
 Maybe you can resolve the problem and possibly have the negative review deleted by the user.

 Leave A Trail For Reviews But Never Bribe